nebiolabs/domainator/docs/examples.md

 # Domainator Basic Examples
 These are simplest-case examples.
 For more complex examples, see the [companion repository](https://github.com/nebiolabs/domainator_examples).

+Many of the examples below are also included in an executable [Google Colab notebook](https://colab.research.google.com/github/nebiolabs/domainator_examples/blob/main/colab_notebooks/Domainator.ipynb)

 ## Download and prepare example data
 These data are used in the examples below